About CorpEthics

 In 2015, CorpEthics moved on from the Tar Sands Campaign to spawn and manage the funding for the U.S. Beyond Oil Campaign.
 Its goal was to block all new proposed oil infrastructure in the U.S. and to protect all federal public lands and waters from oil and gas drilling.
 That campaign was successful until the election of Donald Trump.
 So in 2017 the Moving Beyond Oil Campaign shifted its strategic focus from limiting supply to limiting demand for oil.
 It began funding diverse state coalitions of climate, justice, labor, health and faith advocacy groups in New York, New Jersey, Minnesota, Colorado, and California.
 Their goal is to accelerate the adoption of electric vehicles for passenger, freight, and mass transit.
 The campaign has already produced exciting results and may become a model for further state and city EV campaigns.

 Michael received his doctorate from the University of Wisconsin-Madison, where he taught communications and organizational behavior courses.
 Earlier in his career, he founded Selection Sciences, Inc. a management consulting firm specializing in employee selection and management training and assessment.
-His clients included Fortune 500 companies like Hewlett-Packard, Memorex, Fireman’s Fund, Transamerica, Pacific Bell, and American Express.
-Selection Sciences, Inc. also specialized in jury selection, case presentation, and post-verdict analyses in large civil cases.
+His clients included Fortune 500 companies like Hewlett-Packard, Transamerica, Pacific Bell, and American Express, Memorex, and Fireman’s Fund.
+Selection Sciences, Inc. also specialized in consulting with trial attorneys on mock trials, jury selection, case presentation, and post-verdict analyses in large civil cases.
+This work included helping defense attorneys win the multi-billion dollar Rocky Mountain Arsenault case that forced Shell to pay for its toxic cleanup.

 CorpEthics Board of Directors